emrahhcan/CatchTheBalls/README.md

 - You can start the game by using left and right arrows, or you can use Start/Continue button in the menu up of the game window.
 - Also, you can stop the game in exact place where the ball is located.
 You will see small message box after stop button get clicked.
 After all there are several steps to follow up;
-- - First, you need click ok button on message box, or you can press Enter key on your keyboard
+- - First, you need click ok button on message box, or you can press Enter key on your keyboard.
-- - Second, you can use left or right arrow keys, or click start/continue button up of the game window
+- - Second, you can use left or right arrow keys, or click start/continue button up of the game window.
 - There is a also message button to learn how to play.
+- You can see your score below of the game window.

 ## How to Play?